 A legendary jazz innovator, composer and alto saxophonist Ornette Coleman passed away on June 11, 2015, at the age of 85.
-A key influence on many musicians featured on the Walker stage, he performed at the Walker three times, in 1982 and 1984 and, most recently, during a 2005 festival on the occasion of his 75th birthday.
+A key influence on many musicians featured on the Walker stage, he performed at the Walker four times, in 1967, 1982, 1984, and most recently during a 2005 festival on the occasion of his 75th birthday.
 On that occasion, we commissioned writer and Burnt Sugar Arkestra bandleader Greg Tate to write the following essay on Coleman’s inimitable style, innovation, and legacy.

 The advent of Ornette Coleman inevitably altered the shape of jazz to come as surely as Einstein redirected 20th century physics.
 The notion that several dimensions of time and blues feeling could co-exist in jazz can be heard in Monk, Ellington, and Mingus’ music, but that notion that jazz could serve up a subjectivity as discursive and whimsical as Proust’s or Robert Johnson’s, well now that we owe to Ornette.